skeoop/skeoop.github.io/Software.md

 3. Enter your Github ID in this form:
 [https://goo.gl/forms/uJU4wOJl0CJsJYhf1](https://goo.gl/forms/uJU4wOJl0CJsJYhf1).
 4. Check your e-mail for an invitation to join "OOP2020" on Github, and accept the invitation.
+5. After you join "OOP2020" on Github, you are also added to the Github classroom for the course.
+    * The Github Classroom is https://classroom.github.com/classrooms/59547058-ske-programming-2
+    * This is different from "Google Classroom"

+## Join Google Classroom

+We will use Google Classroom for some assignments.

+Goto [Google Classroom](https://classroom.google.com) and use class code **umaxt4s** to join.

 ## Java Software and Documentation